ibm-cloud-architecture/denim-compute/book/docs/development/capture.md

 ![](images/baca-ontology2.png)

-Note that the [Showtime](/showtime/run-solution/) section  documents that in BAW, there are a number of environment variables related to BACA that need to be specified when configuring the deployed solution.
+Note that the [Showtime](../showtime/run-solution.md) section  documents that in BAW, there are a number of environment variables related to BACA that need to be specified when configuring the deployed solution.
 The API section of the BACA front-end is where you find the `API Key` and the host information for the endpoint (the `Request URL` section).

 ![](images/baca-api1.png)

-## BACA-related micro-services
+## BACA-related micro-services <a name="baca-microservices"></a>

-A BACA Mediator micro-service has been developed that is used by BAW (as described in [BACA integration](/development/process-services/#baca-integration)) to interact with BACA (for details see [Content Analyser](/development/content-analyzer/)).
+A BACA Mediator micro-service has been developed that is used by BAW (as described in [BACA integration](./process-services.md#baca-integration)) to interact with BACA.
 The micro-service is implemented in Node.js and deployed on the Red Hat OpenShift Container Platform (OCP).

 ### Analyze a document
 For this single micro-service, and because we are not showing a full CI/CD DevOps cycle, we are using a simple code editor to display the code.